sandeepnamburi/help.me/README.md

 ## help.me
-A blended web-app and chrome extension that boosts productivity
+A blended web-app and chrome extension that boosts productivity This project is currently in BETA.
+I will be releasing the compatible Chrome extension that tracks your productivity, blocks certain websites to prevent distractions, and provide analytics for everyday web browsing.
+You can view the finished website interface here: https://sandeepnamburi.github.io/help.me/

 # Click on the following images to view demos.